SideCloudGroup/BetterForward/README.md

 ## Admin Commands
 - `/terminate [User ID]`: Terminates the conversation with the user.
 If the command is sent in the topic, the conversation with the current user in the topic will be terminated, and there is no need to provide User ID.
 The user will not receive any prompts.
+- `/auto_response <set/delete/list> [key] [value]`: Set, delete, or list auto response messages.
+The key is the trigger message, and the value is the response message.

 ## Community
 - Telegram Channel [@betterforward](https://t.me/betterforward)